lakshmankumar12/nixPowerToolNotes/networking.md

 -PS<port list> -- syn check to these ports.
 -PR  - arp scan
 -PE  - ICMP-ping only scan
+--open   -- show only open ports(and suppress closed/filtered ports)

 -v   - be verbose